-Which is the best stall for eating at Marrakech Jemaa el-fna food stalls?
+Which is the best stall for eating at the Marrakech Jemaa el-fna food stalls?

 It’s a hotly debated issue.

 During the day, the Marrakech jemaa el fna is a gathering square to stroll around.

 As the day becomes dusk, local workers with metal trolleys are seen pushing them across the square.

 So begins the daily set up of the massive Marrakech outdoor street food Market.